dltk-ai/qubitai-dltk/docs/source/getting_started/index.rst

 About DLTK
 **********

 DLTK is an enterprise-ready cloud platform that offers self-service AI capabilities.
-Qubit AI philosophy is to empower businesses with cutting edge technologies.

 ******************************
-openDLTK and Python SDK client
+OpenDLTK and Python SDK client
 ******************************

-DLTK comprises of **openDLTK** where processing of images, text or structured tabular data is done using state-of-the-art AI models happen, and another component is **python client sdk** which can be used for integration of these AI services in your projects.
+DLTK comprises of **OpenDLTK** where processing of images, text or structured tabular data is done using state-of-the-art AI models, and another component is **python client sdk** which can be used for integration of these AI services in your projects.

 .. image:: ../resources/DLTK_overview_diagram.png